 We are a clinical stage biotechnological company, employing our core proprietary technologies to develop best-in-class products in the field of immuno-oncology.
 Our product candidates, based on gene-edited T-cells that express chimeric antigen receptors, or CARs, seek to harness the power of the immune system to target and eradicate cancers.
 We believe that CAR-based immunotherapy is one of the most promising areas of cancer research, representing a new paradigm for cancer treatment.
 We are designing next-generation immunotherapies that are based on gene-edited CAR T-cells.
 Our gene-editing technologies allow us to create allogeneic CAR T-cells, meaning they are derived from healthy donors rather than the patients themselves.
 We believe that the allogeneic production of CAR T-cells will allow us to develop cost-effective, "off-the-shelf" products and are capable of being stored and distributed worldwide.
-Our gene-editing expertise also enables us to develop product candidates that feature additional safety and efficacy attributes, including control properties designed to prevent them from attacking healthy tissues, to enable them to tolerate standard oncology treatments, and to equip them to resist mechanisms that inhibit immune-system activity.
-In addition to our focus on immuno-oncology, we are exploring the use of our gene-editing technologies in other therapeutic applications, as well as to develop, through our 69.8% (as of December 31, 2019) ownership in Calyxt, plant-based solutions designed to be healthy and sustainable.
+Our gene-editing expertise also enables us to develop product candidates that feature certain safety and efficacy attributes, including control properties designed to prevent them from attacking healthy tissues, to enable them to tolerate standard oncology treatments, and to equip them to resist mechanisms that inhibit immune-system activity.
+In addition to our focus on immuno-oncology, we are exploring the use of our gene-editing technologies in other therapeutic applications

 We currently conduct our operations through two business segments, Therapeutics and Plants.
 Our Therapeutics segment is mainly focused on the development of products in the field of immuno-oncology.
-Our Plants segment focuses on applying our gene-editing technologies to develop new generation plant products in the field of agricultural biotechnology through its own efforts or through alliances with other companies in the agricultural market.
+Our Plants segment focuses on advancing its gene-editing technologies toward developing high value innovations and plant-based solutions with substantial disruption potential, while leveraging partners and licensees to manage commercialization and the associated costs and risks.

 Since our inception in early 2000, we have devoted substantially all of our financial resources to research and development efforts.
 Our current research and development focuses primarily on our CAR T-cell immunotherapy product candidates, including preparing to conduct clinical studies of our product candidates, providing general and administrative support for these operations and protecting our intellectual property.

-In addition, by leveraging our plant-engineering platform and the transformative potential of gene editing, we aim to develop, through Calyxt, plant products focused on delivering human health benefits and plant products that are more sustainable than others available in the market today.
-We do not have any therapeutics products approved for sale and have not generated any revenues from immunotherapy or agricultural biotechnology product sales.
-Although Calyxt achieved commercialization in the first quarter of 2019, it has not yet generated significant revenue from sales of its initial high oleic soybean products.
+We do not have any therapeutics products approved for sale and have not generated any revenues from therapeutic product sales.

-We currently derive all of our revenues from payments pursuant to our collaboration agreements with Allogene and Servier, patent licensing arrangements and royalties on licensed technologies.
+We currently derive all of our Therapeutics revenues from payments from the Servier patent licensing arrangements and royalties on licensed technologies.